jbrodovsky/CppND-Memory-Management-Chatbot/README.md

 In file `chatbot.h` / `chatbot.cpp`, I made changes to the class `ChatBot` such that it complies with the Rule of Five.
 I added a copy, copy assignment, move, and move assignment constructors.

 ### Task 3 : Exclusive Ownership 2
-In file `chatlogic.h` / `chatlogic.cpp`, adapt the vector `_nodes` in a way that the instances of `GraphNodes` to which the vector elements refer are exclusively owned by the class `ChatLogic`.
-Use an appropriate type of smart pointer to achieve this.
-Where required, make changes to the code such that data structures and function parameters reflect the changes.
-When passing the `GraphNode` instances to functions, make sure to not transfer ownership and try to contain the changes to class `ChatLogic` where possible.
+In file `chatlogic.h` / `chatlogic.cpp`, I adapted the vector `_nodes` to be a vector of unique pointers to `GraphNodes` to ensure the vector elements are exclusively owned by the class `ChatLogic`.
+This required modifications to several functions.
+The destructor was modified to remove code destroying each of the nodes as the use of smart pointers enables auto-destruction when out of scope.
+Additionally, `LoadAnswerGraphFromFile` was converted to make use of the new smart pointer semantics.

 ### Task 4 : Moving Smart Pointers